RyanBabij/WorldSim/README.md

 6. g++

-Standard MingW doesn't work well with threads.
-MingW-W64 is required.
+Using standard MinGW will cause problems because it lacks threading support. mingw-w64 is required instead. mingw-w64 is an updated MinGW with support for new APIs which this program uses, mostly just threading.
 Despite the name, it's for both 32 and 64 bit Windows.

 https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download